Shadou1/shortcuts-for-sites/README.md

 - Focus outline won't render on some pages if the user hasn't pressed <kbd>Tab</kbd> at least once while on a page.
 - On Twitch, <kbd>d</kbd> shortcut to scroll to stream description will work incorrectly the first time.
 - On Youtube, going to channel videos/playlists from */watch* will sometimes play channel's autoplay video in background.
+- On Reddit, shortcuts work poorly without logging in.

 ## Full list of available shortcuts